 Don't run a mail server on your WordPress server.
 For your contact form, use something like Contact Form 7 with free Mailgun.

-Plugins like W3 Total Cache (step by step installation) or WP Super Cache can be easily installed and will cache your WordPress posts and pages as static files.
+Caching plugins can be easily installed and will cache your WordPress posts and pages as static files.
 These static files are then served to users, reducing the processing load on the server.
 This can improve performance several hundred times over for fairly static pages.

 Web server caching' is more complex but is used in very high traffic sites.
 A wide range of options are available, beyond the scope of this article.
 The simplest solutions start with the server caching locally while more complex and involved systems may use multiple caching servers (also known as reverse proxy servers) "in front" of web servers where the WordPress application is actually running.
 Adding an opcode cache like Alternative PHP Cache (APC) to your server will improve PHP's performance by many times.